Back to blogs

 • Anvil: A local Ethereum network for testing and debugging contracts.

-OpenZeppelin is a smart contract library that provides smart contracts for standards like ERC20 and ERC721, as well as tools for upgrading smart contracts.
+OpenZeppelin is a library that provides smart contracts for standards like ERC-20 and ERC-721.
+It also features tools for upgrading smart contracts.

-Aderyn is a rust-based solidity smart contract static analyzer designed to help protocol engineers and security researchers find vulnerabilities in Solidity codebases.
+Cyfrin Aderyn is a rust-based Solidity smart contract static analyzer.
+It helps protocol engineers and security researchers find vulnerabilities in Solidity code.

-The Solidity VSCode extension adds support for Solidity to Visual Studio Code.
-It includes features like syntax highlighting, code completion, and inline compilation, making it easier for developers to write and manage Solidity contracts within the popular IDE.
+The Solidity VSCode extension adds support for Solidity to Visual Studio.
+It includes syntax highlighting, code completion, and inline compilation.
+These make it easier for developers to write and manage Solidity contracts within the popular IDE.

 Additional tools for Solidity development

-Beyond the core Solidity tools, several additional tools are used for deploying and managing smart contracts on the blockchain.
+Beyond the essentials, additional tools are used for deploying and managing smart contracts.

-Faucets provide free testnet Ether or other tokens, enabling developers to deploy and interact with smart contracts on test networks without using real funds.
-A popular option is the Ethereum Sepolia Faucet, which is widely used in the Ethereum ecosystem.
+Faucets provide free testnet ETH or other tokens.
+This enables developers to deploy and interact with smart contracts on test networks without using real funds.
+The Sepolia Faucet is a popular option used in the Ethereum ecosystem.

-Node providers like Infura, Alchemy, and QuickNode offer scalable infrastructure for interacting with Ethereum and other blockchains.
+Node providers like Infura, Alchemy, and QuickNode offer scalable infrastructure for interacting with blockchains.
+These services provide quick access to blockchain networks, enabling developers to deploy contracts, read data, and send transactions.

 Smart contract example